smoother than that first margarita

 We’ve had reports of Paradise Beach getting crowded.
 It’s not certain whether they have a daily capacity and if they cut off access once that’s reached.

 Mr Sanchos, however, has a stated capacity of 450 guests per day.
 Once this limit is reached, they’ll deny entrance.
 That could be a real bummer if taking a taxi all the way to the property.
 To assure a spot, you can reserve the All Inclusive option.
 This will lock you in for a great day in Cozumel and eliminate all risk of either park hitting capacity.
 With the provider below, you’re also able to cancel any time before 11 days prior, so there’s no risk.
+We often see the resort sell out, so book immediately once you’ve made your decision.

 For the “pay as you go” option, Mr Sanchos is free to access.
 They’ll ask that you spend at least $10 at the bar or restaurant, which is easy to do with a couple drinks.
 But, there is no entrance fee.
 Please note, however, that guests will be turned away if the daily capacity is reached and you don’t have an all inclusive pass purchased.